Skip to content

 The domain has cycled through clones and parked landing pages ever since the original takedowns.
 Any site currently advertising itself as “the new Kissmovies” is a phishing trap, an ad-network funnel, or a mirror that will face the same outcome.
 According to the Copyright Office, statutory damages reach $150,000 per work for willful infringement, as detailed on the agency’s FAQ.
 That penalty is exactly why studios push so hard to seize unlicensed streaming domains.

-We’ve tracked the same pattern in adjacent niches like Putlocker replacements and the wider Soap2Day legality question.
+The same pattern plays out in adjacent niches like Putlocker replacements and the wider Soap2Day legality question.
 Pirate sites die fast.
 Legal ones don’t.

 Tubi sits inside Fox Corporation since 2020, when Fox bought the streaming service.
 According to Wikipedia’s Tubi entry, the deal closed at $440 million in cash, an investment that anchored the licensed free streaming category.
 That kind of capital does not flow to piracy.
 It flows to platforms that pay studios.